Valer100/winaccent/docs/colors/window-chrome-colors.md

 ```

 !!! note
-    `titlebar_inactive` will return `None` if the inactive title bar color isn't set (it isn't set by default on Windows).
-This can be usually done in the registry by creating or modifying the `AccentColorInactive` DWORD 32-bit value from `HKEY_CURRENT_USER\Software\Microsoft\Windows\DWM`.
-The color must be in the following form: `FFBBGGRR` (like a normal RGB HEX color, but the red and the blue values are swapped with each other).

-!!! note
     If you want to obtain the dark mode window chrome colors, you will have to enable the `dark_mode_titlebar` flag.
 See [`dark_mode_window` flag](../other-features/flags.md#dark_mode_window-flag) for more information.

 !!! note